Seeking Financial Compensation

 - BC Supreme Court is the court you would use to sue for more than $35,000.
 In BC Supreme Court, a lawyer should represent you.

-If your complaint is about an investment dealer and the amount of the dispute is $500,000 or less, you can use the New-Self Regulatory Organization of Canada’s (formerly IIROC) binding arbitration program as an alternative to going to court.
+If your complaint is about an investment dealer and the amount of the dispute is $500,000 or less, you can use IIROC’s binding arbitration program as an alternative to going to court.
 In binding arbitration you agree to treat the independent arbitrator’s decision as final and you give up the right to go to court or use any other dispute resolution service, including OBSI.